GreyCorbel/azure-automation-devops-integration/Helpers/HybridWorkerModuleManagement/README.md

   ```
 2) Move the script Prepare-HybridWorkerModuleManagement.ps1 to YOUR_PROJECT_FOLDER\Source\Common\Configurations
 3) Move definition file HybridWorkerModuleManagement.json file to YOUR_PROJECT_FOLDER\Definitions\Configurations
 4) Switch task parameter 'helperHybridWorkerModuleManagement' of your deployment pipeline to true.
+Make sure that $manageModulesPs1Path matches an actual path of ManageModule script, otherwise script will not be copied to StorageAccount - by default path to Helpers folder is set.
 All related variables inside Manage-AutomationAccount.ps1 are these:

 ```PowerShell